syncfusion-content/winui-docs/winui/Polar-Chart/DataLabel.md

 ---
 layout: post
 title: Data labels in WinUI Polar Chart control | Syncfusion
-description: This section explains about how to add and customize the data labels in Syncfusion WinUI Polar Chart (SfPolarChart) control.
+description: This section explains about how to configure the data labels and its features in Syncfusion WinUI Polar Chart (SfPolarChart) control.
 platform: WinUI
 control: SfPolarChart
 documentation: ug